-Lewisham Homes aims to ensure the use of lifts and stairlifts under its control is without risk of injury to the user.
-Where a defect in a lift or stairlift's operation becomes apparent Lewisham Homes will take action to mitigate risk.

-- 1.2 This policy provides an exemplar statement of how Lewisham Homes (LH) intends its managers and staff to manage the safe operation and maintenance of passenger lifts, goods lifts and stairlifts (collectively known as lifts hereon) within the properties under its control and consequently discharge its duty in law as far as is reasonably practicable.
-LH will ensure that its lifts are correctly maintained and periodically examined in line with current legislation, including new or refurbished lifts. - 1.3 This Policy sets out the requirements for the construction, installation, maintenance and safe operation of all lifts so that they do not present either a physical risk to persons using the lifts or a statutory compliance risk to the business. - 1.4 Lewisham Homes owns and manages properties which contain lift installations.
-These range from hydraulic/electric passenger lifts, platform lifts, stair lifts, through floor lifts, hoists and bath hoists. - 1.5 Lewisham Homes builds properties requiring new lift installations.
-These also range in type (as set out in 1.4).
+- 1.1 Lewisham Council aims to ensure the use of lifts and stairlifts in the residential buildings under its control is without risk of injury to the user.
+Where a defect in a lift or stairlift's operation becomes apparent, Lewisham Council will take action to mitigate risk. - 1.2 This policy sets out how Lewisham Council intends its staff to manage the safe operation and maintenance of passenger lifts, goods lifts and stairlifts (collectively known as lifts hereon) within the properties under its control, and consequently discharge its duty in law as far as is reasonably practicable.
+Lewisham Council will ensure that these lifts are correctly maintained and periodically examined in line with current legislation, including new or refurbished lifts. - 1.3 This policy sets out the requirements for the construction, installation, maintenance, and safe operation of all lifts so that they do not present either a physical risk to persons using the lifts or a statutory compliance risk to the business. - 1.4 Lewisham Council owns and manages properties which contain lift installations.
+These range from hydraulic/electric passenger lifts, platform lifts, stair lifts, through floor lifts, hoists, and bath hoists.
+Lewisham Council also builds properties requiring new lift installations and these also range in type. - 1.5 Lewisham Council has a duty of care to ensure that its lifting equipment is kept and maintained to a safe standard for use by its residents and employees, the general public, and lift maintenance personnel.
+We must also comply with legislation in this respect.